 In comparison, when people come to workshops, they come prepared.
 They know there’s work to be done and that they are expected to be productive; otherwise, they’re wasting time.
 The difference is in the mindset, and having the right mindset makes all the difference.

-Before for the meeting, take some time to think about the topics on the agenda and ways you can contribute to the discussion.
+Before the meeting, take some time to think about the topics on the agenda and ways you can contribute to the discussion.

 Workshop-ify to make your meetings effective